amirdor/pbq/usage.rst

 .. code-block:: python

-    from BBQ import BigQueryDriver
+    from pbq import PBQ
-    from BBQ import Query
+    from pbq import Query

 |